English Learners Guidelines

 |Newly Enrolled 1st & 2nd||Spanish IPT oral|

-- If the student has an English language proficiency screener administered by another school district and the results are not older than 12 months, BPS will use the student’s overall performance on the screener to determine the student’s placement in a ESL/Bilingual education program or the general program of instruction.
+- If the student has an English language proficiency screener administered by another school district and the results are not older than 12 months, BPS101 will use the student’s overall performance on the screener to determine the student’s placement in a ESL/Bilingual education program or the general program of instruction.
 Refer to the “Incoming Transferring Student Identification and Placement” chart on the following page.

-- If the student has taken an annual English language proficiency assessment at another school district or state and the student’s score is not older than 12 months, BPS will use the score to determine a student’s placement in a bilingual education program or the general program of instruction.
+- If the student has taken an annual English language proficiency assessment at another school district or state and the student’s score is not older than 12 months, BPS101 will use the score to determine a student’s placement in a bilingual education program or the general program of instruction.
 Refer to the “Incoming Transferring Student Identification and Placement” chart on the following page.

 - If the student meets ALL of the following criteria: